 Collateralized Debt Obligations

-A collateralized debt obligation (CDO) provides a means to create fixed-income securities from a pool of diversified debt instruments with differing yields and risks.
+A collateralized debt obligation (CDO) is a type of structured product that provides fixed-income securities with differing yields and risks, based on a pool of diversified debt instruments.
 It allows the issuance of securities with a higher credit rating than the securities used to back the CDOs, and part of the recent surge in the sale of CDOs have been to finance leveraged buyouts.
 CDOs were first created in 1987 by Drexel Burnham Lambert, a defunct dealer in junk bonds.
 CDOs were also one of the major types of securities that were severely downgraded during the 2007 - 2009 credit crisis, because they were based on subprime mortgages.

 - investment-grade or high-yield corporate bonds;